Trashed (film): Reception

 Trashed has received universal positive acclaim by critics.
 Film review aggregator Rotten Tomatoes reports 87% of critics gave the film a "Fresh" rating, based on 15 reviews with an average score of 7/10.
 Metacritic, another review aggregator, assigned the film a weighted average score of 71 (out of 100) based on 6 reviews from mainstream critics, considered to be "generally favorable reviews".

+In 2021 The Big Issue looked at some of the vital climate films shocking people into action in a round up entitled Environmental Documentaries We All Need to See, concluding about Trashed "Have the warnings been heeded?
+No they have not, meaning Irons’ film is almost a decade more vital and urgent now than when it was made."

-In The New York Times the review notes "if we must talk trash, Mr. Irons — assisted by a scientist or two and Vangelis’s doomy score — is an inspired choice of guide", and by the time of the visit to the Vietnamese hospital for children, the "plastic water bottle in your hand will feel as dangerous as a Molotov cocktail".
+In The New York Times the review notes "if we must talk trash, Mr. Irons — assisted by a scientist or two and Vangelis's doomy score — is an inspired choice of guide", and by the time of the visit to the Vietnamese hospital for children, the "plastic water bottle in your hand will feel as dangerous as a Molotov cocktail".
 In the New York Daily News review the film received 5/5 stars; the review concluded that "for all the poisonous truths in Trashed, there are also solid grass-roots solutions that, as presented, feel do-able and politically digestible.
 That helps, because everything Irons finds puts you off food.
 Crucial viewing for realists and alarmists both".
 The Huffington Post concluded with the reviewer's challenge for "any decent human being to see it from start to finish and still think that garbage should be fooled around with in such close proximity to children".